DISABILITY INSURANCE STATISTICS

 5. Injuries account for 9% of all long-term disability claims

 You probably can think of someone you know – or maybe even more than just one - who has experienced one of these disorders or injuries while in their working years.
-While we do not want to think about ourselves as ill or injured, the reality is that it can happen to someone we know, it can also happen to us.
+While we do not want to think about ourselves as ill or injured, the reality is that it can happen to someone we know.
+It can also happen to us.

 Savings